benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-merkleization-name]: The name Merkleization derives from [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree), which in turn are named for the computer scientist [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle).

-    I believe the noun version "Merkleization", though, is ours.
+    I believe the noun "Merkleization", though, is ours.
 I've adopted the [majority](https://twitter.com/sina_mahmoodi/status/1266026711512162305) preferred spelling, which is also the version that made it into the [SSZ spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization).
 The ugly version won despite my [best efforts](https://twitter.com/benjaminion_xyz/status/1266049966163857408).

 Tree hashing brings two significant advantages over other methods for creating a digest of the beacon state.